 Wonderfully fragrant with a bit of heat, ginger (skinjbir in Moroccan Arabic) is very important to Moroccan cuisine, showing up in countless dishes where it contributes substantial flavor.
 For cooking purposes, it's primarily used in powdered form in Morocco, ground from the rhizome of Zingiber officinale.

-Ginger contains remarkable anti-inflammatory and antioxidant properties, with the ability to lower cholesterol and improve circulation.
-It's often used in natural or supplement form to help relieve nausea, morning sickness, gastric upset and motion sickness, and in traditional medicine it's used as an aphrodisiac and mild sedative, as well as to treat colds, fevers and respiratory infections, arthritis, migraines and high blood pressure.
+Ginger contains remarkable anti-inflammatory and antioxidant properties, with the ability to lower cholesterol.
+It's often used in natural or supplement form to help relieve nausea, morning sickness, gastric upset, and motion sickness, and in traditional medicine, it's used as an aphrodisiac and mild sedative, as well as to treat colds, fevers and respiratory infections, arthritis, migraines, and high blood pressure.

 Sweet and aromatic with a little heat, cinnamon ( in Moroccan Arabic) is used extensively in Moroccan kitchens, where it gives flavor to sweet desserts and savory creations.
 Both Cassia cinnamon (Cinnamomum cassia Blume) and the milder Ceylon cinnamon (Cinnamomum zeylanicum) are used in ground and bark form.